A 3-month-old baby who cries when held with others other than mom and dad and seems afraid of strangers; is this really normal?

 Handle Your Own Feelings

 Also, make sure to work on your own feelings around the situation.
-Your daughter will feel your frustration, which will only make the situation worse.
+Your daughter will feel your frustration, only worsening the situation.

 It is easy to be frustrated or even feel ashamed when a baby “acts out” to friends and family.

-It is important that you in your heart decides that you will be your daughter’s protector when she feels this way.
+In your heart, it is important that you decide that you will be your daughter’s protector when she feels this way.
 Too bad for friends or relatives, but this is not the time for them to hold her or scare her.
 Their time will come – and sooner if you let her develop at her own pace.

 Carry Her Around